 How You SHOULD Be Advertising Your Business

-Back in 2017, I had enough.
-Fed up with the industry treating viewers like clueless cash cows, I founded my agency on a different principle: respect for the audience’s intelligence.
+I founded my agency on a different principle: respect for the audience’s intelligence.
 Sure, captivating visuals play a crucial role, but let’s not lose sight of the real goal here – selling your product or service.

 While others may swear by singing jingles and creating cute hashtags, I’m all about substance.
 You won’t catch me peddling fluff.
 Instead, I pack my ad copy with information that consumers actually need to know.
 Because let’s face it, your customers aren’t idiots.
-They’re savvy, skeptical, and they’ve got a radar for BS that’s sharper than a hawk’s eye.

 Instead of criticizing others’ attempts at creating ads, I’ll provide you with solutions and examples for crafting high-quality advertisements for your business.